 - Training legal clinics on handling reports of judicial corruption.
 Each participating clinic will receive 6 judicial corruption cases for their analysis and review by the Judicial Commission and Anti-Corruption Commission.

 - Street law program to combat judicial corruption that well be carried out through partnerships with university law schools.
 Using the judicial corruption monitoring manual, law students will educate local communities about judicial corruption.

-Through the corruption monitoring manual, online complaint system, and hotline, this program will provide citizens and legal practitioners with a suite of tools for combatting corruption.
-This program will also strengthen the capacity of legal clinics, law students, and the average citizen to report and combat judicial corruption.
-Furthermore, the program will involve both governmental and grass-roots actors in addressing judicial corruption, ensuring that the problem is tackled at every level of society.
+Through the corruption monitoring manual, online complaint system, and hotline, this program is providing citizens and legal practitioners with a suite of tools for combating corruption.
+This program is also strengthening the capacity of legal clinics, law students, and the average citizen to report and combat judicial corruption.
+Furthermore, the program is involving both governmental and grass-roots actors in addressing judicial corruption, ensuring that the problem is tackled throughout every level of society.

 - Pelita Harapan University, Jakar